Roadmap to this page

 Prior to October 2023, the population of Gaza consisted of approximately 2.3 million people, almost half of whom are children.

 ~80% are refugees and their descendants from towns and villages in what is now Israel.
-They were expelled or forced to flee in 1948 when Zionist militias ethnically cleansed over 750,000 Palestinians during the establishment of the State of Israel.
+This is an incredibly important thing to understand: 1.8 of 2.3 million people of Gaza are refugees of the 1948 Nakba or their descendants, people who lived for generations in what is now Israel, and were expelled or forced to flee in 1948 when Zionist militias ethnically cleansed over 750,000 Palestinians during the establishment of the State of Israel.
 This is what Palestinians call the “Nakba,” or catastrophe, and what Israel mythologizes as its “war of independence.”
 These Palestinian refugees in Gaza live a short drive or walking distance from the homeland from which they were expelled, and the lands of which they were dispossessed.

 Israel has militarily occupied Gaza since 1967, and blockaded and sealed it off from the world since 2006, essentially confining its people to what has been called the largest open-air prison.